 Who we are

-The INCTR Challenge Fund (1079181) raises fund to support projects coordinated by the International Network for Cancer Treatment and Research (INCTR) that improve the treatments delivered to cancer patients in low- and middle- income countries and help reduce their suffering by:
+The Challenge Fund (1079181) raises fund to support projects that improve cancer healthcare to patients in low- and middle- income countries and help reduce their suffering by:

 - Providing new cancer treatment resources, including chemotherapy drugs and anti-bacteria drugs